+JOURNALS (10%)

-ETHNOGRAPHIC JOURNALS (10%) Throughout the course you will submit a private ethnographic "journal" via Canvas in which you will write ~500 words connecting the module's material to your own life, experiences, or mindset.
+Throughout the course you will submit a private "journal" via Canvas in which you will write ~150 words per entry connecting the module's material (any or all of it) to your own life, experiences, or mindset.
 Journals should be a creative space for you to thoughtfully connect course materials to issues in your own life and current events in the world.
-They are ethnographic in that you may use this assignment similar to an anthropologist's field diary, documenting and reflecting on daily life during a global pandemic.
-Course instructors will offer feedback on these entries but will not grade them for accuracy, per se, although grammar, spelling and formatting will be considered.
-You will be responsible for submitting 6 journals (one per week) throughout the course.
-Journals are due on Sundays at midnight with the exception of the last journal which is due on Friday, 6/19.
+Course instructors will offer feedback on these entries but will not grade them for accuracy, per se.
+You will be responsible for submitting one entry per week throughout the course.